Gundappa Viswanath

 At state level, he played for Karnataka (formerly Mysore) throughout his career.
 Viswanath, popularly nicknamed "Vishy", had an elegant and wristy batting style which emphasized timing rather than power.
 Though he had a complete repertoire of shots around the wicket, Viswanath's choice shot was the square cut, one he often used to great effect against fast bowlers.
 He regularly fielded at slip.

 He is the only cricketer to score a double century on debut in a first-class match (against Andhra Pradesh in 1967) and a century on debut in a Test match.
+In 2008, he received the C. K. Nayudu Lifetime Achievement Award, the highest honour Indian board can bestow on a former player.